 --ext_radius: Maximum extraction radius for detected objects.
-Default: 6 (rebinned) pixel
+Default: 12 (unbinned) pixel

 The default value is generally good when dealing with point-like objects, but it should be adapted to the size of more extended objects when necessary.
 Large values of the extraction radius would not harm the extraction quality if an optimal extraction algorithm is applied, but may have devastating effects on the results of a simple aperture extraction.
 The applied extraction interval is reduced in case nearby objects are detected: an intermediate position between two objects, computed according to the objects luminosity ratio, is never passed.
+Please note that the provided radius refers to the original, i.e. unbinned pixels and that the binning factor is applied to it.